DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

-We implement \workname~ using Python 3 and leverage APIs provided by VolcEngine~\cite{volcengine2024} and Microsoft Azure~\cite{azure} platforms to access LLMs.
-For text embeddings, we utilize Cohere's APIs~\cite{cohere}, and employ the Annoy Python package~\cite{annoy} for text retrieval.
-For all experiments, unless explicitly stated otherwise, we used Deepseek-V3~\cite{liu2024deepseek} as the default LLM and Random Forest~\cite{breiman2001random} as the downstream classification model.
+To construct the Retrieval-Augmented Generation (RAG) pipeline, the source documents are first divided into chunks of up to 2,000 characters, with splitting boundaries determined by natural punctuation to preserve semantic integrity.
+For text embeddings, we utilize Cohere's \texttt{embed-english-v3.0} model via their APIs~\cite{cohere}.
+We then employ the Annoy Python package~\cite{annoy} for efficient similarity search, retrieving the top- $k$ ($k=3$) most relevant chunks for each query.
+The RAG configuration, including chunking, embedding model, vector index, and top-$k$, is kept identical across all experiments.
+The knowledge base itself is task-specific: we construct and freeze one local knowledge base for each downstream task, and reuse it across random seeds and experimental settings for that task.

+For all experiments, unless explicitly stated otherwise, we used DeepSeek-V3~\cite{liu2024deepseek} as the default LLM and Random Forest~\cite{breiman2001random} as the downstream classification model.
+For all LLM-based methods, we use the same default LLM unless explicitly stated otherwise.
+For all feature-based methods, including \workname and the feature-library baselines, we use the same downstream Random Forest classifier and the same hyperparameter settings.
+Each baseline is evaluated under its native feature extraction pipeline without adding an external RFE stage in the main comparison; we further analyze the effect of applying the same RFE protocol to fixed feature-library baselines in Appendix~\ref{app:rfe_baseline_ablation}.
 The default feature generation stride was set to 20 in Section~\ref{sec:overall_performance}, and 5 in Section~\ref{sec:ablation_study} and Section~\ref{sec:sensitivity_analysis}.
 We use RFE~\cite{guyon2002gene} as the default feature selection method and the general statistical features from Section~\ref{sec:baselines} as the default initial feature set.